hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### explicit command mode

 This mode is entered by pressing : when in the default command mode.
-In this explicit command mode, the user can enter one of the following commands
+In this explicit command mode, the user can enter one of the commands mentioned below.

+NOTE: if the program doesnt seem to do anything after you have entered a command and its arguments and inturn pressed <enter> key, then verify that the arguments given to the command are proper or not.
+If there is a mistake in the argument, correct it by using arrow keys and then backspace to remove the wrong characters and keying in the new correct characters.
+For few commands, the program will not continue if the arguments are not proper.
+User can always press <Esc> key and go back to default mode.

 #### File operations